- Travel and Places»

 - United States»

-Visiting Philadelphia for a Long Weekend: 10 Things to See from Independence Hall to Valley Forge
+Visiting Philadelphia for a Long Weekend: 10 Things to See From Independence Hall to Valley Forge

 Located beneath Benjamin Franklin Bridge, we stayed at the Holiday Inn Express Philadelphia E - Penn’s Landing, an affordable but noisy hotel in downtown Philadelphia.
 Being from New York City, the noise of the cars crossing the major road outside the window of our hotel was foreshadowed by the convenient location to all of the sights in Philadelphia: from The Liberty Bell to Pat’s Philly Cheese Steaks to bars down South Street.
+The hotel offered a convenient shuttle request service so we had a reliable taxi service for exploring the town without our car since all areas of the downtown were only a short taxi drive away.
+We were ready to start exploring the historic sights and nightlife of the bustling, gritty city.

 The Cheese Steak Challenge

 Since it was our first trip to Philadelphia I knew I wanted to try Philadelphia's famous Philly cheese steaks.
 After extensive research, we found the two most famous cheese steak locations in the heart of the city and, to our surprise, were located directly across the street form each other: Pat's King of Steaks - Original Philly Cheese Steak and Geno's Steaks.
 These dueling sandwich locations have such a heated competition, that they go so far as to not serve anyone seen coming from across the street from the opposing shop.
 And don’t’ dare ask for a “Philly” cheese steak; remember, to them, it’s just a cheese steak.
+I would suggest to get the cheese steak with the works at both locations for a fair comparison of their signature creation.

 The Saturday we arrived we went straight to the corner of East Passyunk Avenue and South 9th street, where these two shops are located and decided to try Pat’s first for lunch.
 It was my first Cheese steak, I have to admit, and it was quite scrumptious.